Sitemap

 “Never in history has violence been initiated by the oppressed.
 With the establishment of a relationship of oppression, violence has already begun.”
 (1968, page 41)

-From the gospel of Mark (chapter 2, verses 23–27), after Jesus breaks the Sabbath, he is confronted by the Pharisees, who are the strictest upholders of the Law (Bart D. Ehrman 2000, page 17).
-Jesus refutes the Pharisees with an exception in the Hebrew Bible when David violated the Law, from which Jesus concludes: “The Sabbath was made for the good of man; man was not made for the Sabbath.”
-The statement inveighs against raising the Law or its obedience to a good for its own sake.
-Although he promises not to dethrone the Law, Jesus denounces those who follow orders down to the smallest detail because they forget the higher importance of mercy and justice.
-These are the virtues most needed today in Gaza, the mercy and justice denied to the Palestinians as much as our own country’s poor and condemned classes.
-In their clamor for liberation, we fail to recognize Jesus himself.
-All our words of recognition come too late, and we pretend to have supported the Palestinian cause all along.
+From the second chapter of Mark (verses 23–27), after Jesus breaks the Sabbath, he is confronted by the Pharisees, who are the strictest upholders of the Law (Bart D. Ehrman 2000, page 17).
+Jesus refutes his detractors with an exception in the Hebrew Bible, where David himself violated the Law, from which Jesus determines: “The Sabbath was made for the good of man; man was not made for the Sabbath.”
+When the Markan version of the gospel distinguishes means from ends, Jesus denounces those who follow orders down to the smallest detail because they forget the higher importance of justice and mercy.

 Works Cited